 We decided several years ago to dedicate the rest of our lives exploring ways we can help make a practical, emotional and spiritual difference in the lives of people whom God loves.

-I have had the pleasure of knowing brother Gerry Normand and his loving wife, Barbara, for about three years.
+I have had the pleasure of knowing brother Gerry Normand and his loving wife, Barbara, since 2012.
 During this time I have noticed that they really love God and His people because they are always in the disposition of sacrificing themselves to help and serve others.

 Recently they have begun receiving some of the fruits of their labor in PILAS STUDENT MINISTRY.
 Many children and teenagers have benefitted with material and spiritual help in rural areas of Sumpango, Guatemala, C. A.